engineerbaz/AWS-Cloud-Knowledge/04_AWS_Services_Intro_3.md

 - RemoteApp in microsoft

 ## Workdocs
-- Secure , file collaboration and
+- Secure , file collaboration and Managemnet service with extensible SDK

 ## WorkLink
-- Provides secure data
+- Provides secure to internal website / app from mobile(IoS/android)

 ----
 # IoT
 Internet of Things